Innoactive/Creator/README.md

 We have referenced every 3rd party work we use in this repository in the [NOTICE](NOTICE) file.

-We list all contributors to this repository in the [CONTRIBUTORS](.github/CONTRIBUTORS.md) file.
+We list all contributors to this repository in the [CONTRIBUTORS](.github/CONTRIBUTING.md#contributors) section.